 We learn during the documentary that even though The Beatles weren’t breaking up, it was often mentioned as a concern.
 It would be fair to say Get Back shows the pending breakup of The Beatles.

 The film also shows that the presence of Yoko Ono at the sessions did not cause the breakup.
-Of course John Lennon wanting to spend his time with Yoko probably did contribute to his announcing that he was leaving The Beatles eight months later.
+Of course John Lennon wanting to spend his time with Yoko probably did contribute to his announcing to the group eight months later that he was leaving The Beatles.

 At the beginning of the sessions The Beatles are having trouble coming up with songs and completing them.
 Then on January 9th, Paul arrives early, sits down at the piano and plays portions of “The Long And Winding Road”, “Another Day”, “Golden Slumbers” and “Carry That Weight”.
-George soon arrives and plays “For You Blue”, and you’re reminded they’ll eventually develop enough material.
+George soon arrives and plays “For You Blue”.
+At one point, Paul is strumming his bass, and we see the birth of “Get Back”.
+So, we’re reminded they eventually develop more than enough material for the album.

 It’s hard to believe, but not only did they write enough songs for Let It Be, they also started 11 songs that ended up on Abbey Road, and other songs that later appeared on their solo albums…all in January!